At home re-watching a television show I have not watched in years, I almost forgot some of the most powerful words I have ever heard.

 It’s the sense of danger, the idea of having a peek into the world of a place we dare not walk into ourselves that intrigues us.
 And when you tell these stories in a creative way, therein lies the magic.

-I heard a quote once which I loved.
+I heard a quote once which I love.
 ‘Sometimes the stories we want to hear least are the ones we need to hear most.’
-Watching a young AA boy navigate pitfalls and boobytraps of the ghetto may not be mainstream, but as history has proven, what was once taboo becomes will pass.
+Watching a young AA boy navigate pitfalls and boobytraps of the ghetto may not be mainstream, but as history has proven, what was once taboo becomes mainstream.

 I don’t know why the show never made it back for a second season.
-Maybe the show did not appeal enough to the demographic, maybe it was not marketing enough on the front page before Netflix’s algorithm was released.
+Maybe the show did not appeal enough to the demographic, maybe the marketing machine was not fully behind the show.
 Maybe AA within that demo were not widely subscribing to Netflix at the time and it was merely ahead of it’s time.
 Maybe no one could spot the $125M production value, lol.
 Who knows.

 Scoring an 8.3 on IMDB and 81% on Rotton Tomatoes, many agree this is a story worth telling and watching.
 Besides the fact it was a story about the beginning of hip hop, it is a story about a kid who grew up on the wrong side of the tracks and used every harmless opportunity thrown his way to create a better future for himself.